-700. The IASB approved the deferral of the effective date of IFRS 17 to periods beginning on or after 1 January 2023.
-The IASB has also approved the extension of the exemption for insurers in applying IFRS 9 (set out in IFRS 4) to the same date.
-As the IASB finalised amendments to the new standard in June 2020, IAIGs may not yet be in a position to finalise relevant accounting policies, systems and processes to produce balances based on the new standards.
-In addition, local standard setters or regulators may propose refinements or varying interpretations of these IFRS rules that could impact the specifications for GAAP Plus.
-The IAIS anticipates that some IAIGs will be able to provide balances for Field Testing this year based on preliminary data.
-Alternatively, IAIGs may be able to adapt their solvency reporting to approximate balances based on new IFRS rules.
-Therefore, IAIGs reporting under IFRS should provide a GAAP Plus balance sheet reflecting the application of new rules on a best efforts basis.
-For European Union (EU) and UK IAIGs who report their audited consolidated financial statements on the basis of IFRS as endorsed and adopted by the EU, alternate specifications have been carried over from prior years such that an adjusted Solvency II balance sheet will be reported under IFRS GAAP Plus (see Section 9.1.6.5).
+661. It is anticipated that IAIGs will be able to provide year-end 2022 balances based on the adoption of IFRS 17 and IFRS 9 for field testing this year.
+To the extent that IAIGs are not in a position to provide year-end balances, 2023 starting balances may be used or IAIGs reporting under IFRS may provide a GAAP Plus balance sheet reflecting the application of new rules on a best effort basis.
+For European Union (EU) and UK IAIGs who report their audited consolidated financial statements on the basis of IFRS as endorsed and adopted by the EU, alternate specifications have been carried over from prior years such that an adjusted Solvency II balance sheet is reported under IFRS GAAP Plus (see Section 9.1.5.3).